-A Comparator is a circuit which accepts two voltages or currents and then switches the output showing which is bigger.
-Comparators are found in components like analogue to digital converters.
-Comparators are like operational amplifiers except a comparator is designed to operate with positive feedback and output saturated at one power rail or the other.
+A Comparator is a circuit that accepts two voltages or currents and then switches the output showing which of the two is bigger.
+Comparators are found in components such as analogue to digital converters (ADCs).
+Comparators are like operational amplifiers except a comparator is designed specifically to operate with positive feedback and output saturated at one power rail or the other.

 How a Comparator works